ddoan0/PlayersTeamsRestApi/README.md

 The Team repository contains three methods that are used to take care of the search endpoint.
 I used a command line runner to populate the database with some initial teams and players.

-Known Issues:
-1. Due to the time constraint and design choices, unit testing the application was more cumbersome than expected, so they will not pass.

 # Software Requirements
 1. Maven
 2. Java 11 - Have JAVA_HOME environment variable set to use JDK 11